mfgruschow/angular-electron-express/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Build x64

+I have added ElectronForge to this project to demonstrate building an x64 application.
+Run `npm run package` and then `npm run make` and the application will be zipped and put in the `/out` folder.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).